EOA-team/sentinel2_crop_traits/README.md

 ### Code
 The Python source code can be found in [src](src).
 It extracts the Sentinel-2 data, runs the PROSAIL simulations, performs the inversion for trait retrieval, implements the phenology model and generates the figures shown in the paper.
-For re-running the entire workflow (all results are provided, see below)
+For re-running the entire workflow (all results are provided, see below) you have the execute the Python scripts listed in the order below:

 * [extract_s2_scenes.py](src/extract_s2_scenes.py): Extracts the Sentinel-2 surface reflectance data and runs PROSAIL in forward mode for the field parcel geometries provided
 * [invert_s2_scenes.py](src/invert_s2_scenes.py): Carries out the inversion of PROSAIL to derive the functional traits